About PetersPioneersAbout PetersPioneers

 Marilyn's great grandmother Ellen Flannery McDonald Powell, 65, and her daughters, Lillian McDonald Hill, 46, and Charlotte Mae McDonald Kenny (Marilyn's grandmother), 33.
 Green County, Wisconsin, 1918.

 In October 2009, Marilyn went to Egypt with her friends Nancy Kurfess Abrams and Gail Chelius.
-While Marilyn was in Egypt, I took a Third trip to Ireland.
+While Marilyn was in Egypt, I took a third trip to Ireland.
 I visited historian Katharine Simms at Trinity College in Dublin.
 Then I drove to Carrickmacross in County Monaghan where I met with Gerard Beggan again and also ran into Larry McDermott, editor emeritus of the Clogher Record.
 I then went to Cavan and found the farm of The Beggans of Drumgill and met Jerry Lee, who grew up on the farm and whose mother was Mary Beggan.
 Then I drove to Ballinrobe in County Mayo, renewed acquaintances from prior trips, and spent an afternoon with new acquaintances, the Patrick Biggins family in Hayfield.

 In June 2010, we went to Chicago and visited with my godson, Stephen Scallan and his family.
 We also went to my 50th college reunion at Loyola and visited Marilyn's cousin Carroll in St. Charles.
 We attended a reunion in Argyle, Wisconsin, of Marilyn's distant Flannery cousins, whom she had contacted for the first time four years earlier.